 David: Yes, and that is a nine to 16-month process if you are always shrugged up.
 The collagen turnover cycle has a half-life of about six months.
 In about six to seven months, about 50% of your collagen completely turns over and builds new cells based on how you are using your body.
-There are some areas where it is thicker, like your IT band, where it might take closer to 16 months before it gets more of a full regeneration of all those collagen cells.
+There are some areas where it is thicker, like your IT band, where it might take closer to 16 months before it gets more of full regeneration of all those collagen cells.

 Erica: I am glad you mentioned the IT band because I want you to mention to everybody why it is important to not directly stretch the IT band and the reasoning behind it.

 David: Let’s take a step back, the collagen in your fascia has a weave to it.
 For those of you that are familiar with nylon hosiery, it weaves similarly to that.
 This is what gives it its pliability and its strength, so you can stretch it without ripping it.
 Your IT band is a little different as 98% of the collagen fibers in your IT band run parallel.
 We are the only creature on earth that has an IT band because we are meant to stand up straight and that is why it develops that way.
 When I treat the IT band now, I don’t treat it as a whole.
-I play with the edges to the forward part along the quadriceps to the rearward part along the hamstrings to get it sliding better.
+I play with the edges to the forward part along with the quadriceps to the rearward part along the hamstrings to get it sliding better.

 Erica: With the fascial releasing on a foam roller at home, slower is better, and then even slower is better.
 But you can’t beat that one on one manual work with an amazing physical therapist because you get to pinpoint and work on the specifics.